GECO: Generative Image-to-3D within a SECOnd: Experiments

 \subsection{Results}

-\topic{Qualitative Comparison} \figref{fig:comparison} demonstrates the renderings of \sysname{} and other baselines.
+\topic{Qualitative Comparison} \cref{fig:comparison} demonstrates the renderings of \sysname{} and other baselines.
 We urge readers to view our supplemental video to judge the multi-view consistency of the results.
-Both our method and TriplaneGaussian achieve highly efficient rendering benefiting from 3D Gaussians, and OpenLRM renders from triplanes, which is much slower.
-Due to the reconstruction nature, the baseline methods fail to generate reasonable textures at unseen viewpoints, producing flat geometry and blurry renderings.
-Our method handles the uncertainty through multi-view image generation, so even at the back viewpoints we can synthesize details that are highly consistent with the input image.
+Due to the reconstruction nature, the baseline methods fail to generate reasonable textures at unseen viewpoints, producing incorrect geometry and blurry renderings.
+Our method handles the uncertainty through multi-view image generation, so even at the back viewpoints, we can synthesize details that are highly consistent with the input image.
+From the geometry renderings, we can see that our method also generates consistent and smooth geometry with the input image at the back viewpoints, outperforming other baselines.
+Video comparisons with baselines can be found in the supplementary.

-\figref{fig:mvresults} further shows comparisons with other methods that also generate multi-view images first and then reconstruct 3D Gaussians.
-It can be seen from \figref{fig:mvresults} that the output of Zero123~\cite{liu2023zero} is not consistent across different viewpoints because each view is generated separately, \eg the shoes are in a pair in one view but not in another.
-Therefore, the rendered images from 3D Gaussians tend to be blurry.
+\cref{fig:mvresults} further shows comparisons with other methods that also generate multi-view images first and then reconstruct 3D meshes with InstantMesh.
+It can be seen from \cref{fig:mvresults} that the output of Zero123~\cite{liu2023zero} is not consistent across different viewpoints because each view is generated separately, \eg the shoes are in a pair in one view but not in another.
+Therefore, the rendered images from 3D meshes tend to be blurry and lack of details.
 Our method generates multi-view images that are much more consistent and look similar to 75-step sampling of Zero123Plus~\cite{shi2023zero123++}.
 The high-quality multi-view generation provides a basis for the 3D generation stage.

 \topic{Quantitative Comparison} The quantitative comparison is shown in \tabref{tab:3d}.
-Our method achieves superior results in major metrics.
+Our method achieves the best results in novel view synthesis and geometry metrics.
 The improvement results from the uncertainty handling of our approach in the occluded regions.
-In contrast, TriplaneGaussian~\cite{zou2023triplane} and LRM~\cite{hong2023lrm} cannot produce sharp predictions for unseen parts, as they are deterministic models.
-Moreover, we also compare 2D diffusion models for multiview synthesis plus LGM as a 3D reconstructor, we can see our feed-forward model can achieve better or comparable results with those methods that sample multiple steps.
+In contrast, TriplaneGaussian~\cite{zou2023triplane}, LRM~\cite{hong2023lrm} and TripoSR~\cite{tochilkin2024triposr} cannot produce sharp predictions for unseen parts, as they are deterministic models.
+In terms of runtime, thanks to the Flexicubes technique, our method achieves a higher rendering speed and more efficient conversion to meshes than other methods.
+TriplaneGaussian achieves highly efficient rendering with 3D Gaussians, but requires a slow mesh conversion process with Point-E~\cite{nichol2022point}.
+OpenLRM and TripoSR render much slower due to triplane representation.
+Our method also achieves comparable performance compared with our teacher model InstantMesh~\cite{xu2024instantmesh} and better results than LGM~\cite{tang2024lgm}, while being much faster.